Bank of Ireland: Banking services

-Bank of Ireland is headquartered in Dublin, and has operations in the Republic of Ireland, Northern Ireland, Great Britain and elsewhere.
+Bank of Ireland is headquartered at Group Head Office Baggot Plaza 27-33 Upper Baggot St Dublin, and has operations in the Republic of Ireland, Northern Ireland, Great Britain and elsewhere.

 Republic of Ireland

-The Group provides a broad range of financial services in Ireland to the personal, commercial, industrial and agricultural sectors.
+The group provides a broad range of financial services in Ireland to the personal, commercial, industrial and agricultural sectors.
 These include checking and deposit services, overdrafts, term loans, mortgages, international asset financing, leasing, instalment credit, debt financing, foreign exchange facilities, interest and exchange rate hedging instruments, executor and trustee services.

 At its height in 1969, Bank of Ireland had 500 branches in the Republic of Ireland.
 By 2022, the number of branches had gradually been cut to 169.

 Northern Ireland

 In Northern Ireland, Bank of Ireland prints its own banknotes in Pounds Sterling (see section on banknotes below).

 In 2021, the number of branches in Northern Ireland was cut from 28 to 13.

 Great Britain

 In Great Britain, the bank expanded largely through the takeover of the Bristol and West Building Society in 1996.
-Bank of Ireland also provides financial services for the British Post Office throughout the UK and AA Savings.
+Bank of Ireland also provides Post Office branded savings accounts throughout the UK.
+The bank previously offered Post Office mortgages and personal loans, as well as AA branded savings and personal loans, but withdrew these products in 2023.